fbraem/mqweb/api/queue.md

 ####<a name="inquireQueryQName"></a>QName
 Only return queues with a name that matches *QName*.
-By default * is used which matches all queues.
+By default * is used which matches all queues. *Name* is a synonym for this parameter.

 This parameter is ignored when there is a URI parameter for a queuename.

-For compatibility reasons with older versions this parameter can also be passed as *QueueName*.
+>For compatibility reasons with older versions this parameter can also
+>be passed as *QueueName*.

 ####<a name="inquireQueryQType"></a>QType
 Only return the queues of the given type.
 Possible values are `Local`,